Provably Reliable Classifier Guidance via Cross-Entropy Control: Preliminaries

 \subsection{Conditional sampling through classifier guidance}

-Classifier guidance is a standard technique in diffusion models that enables conditional sampling by augmenting the drift term of the reverse-time process \eqref{eq:reverse-sde} with the gradient of a trained classifier \cite{dhariwal2021diffusion}.
-Specifically, we use $Y$ to represent the label of interest, which takes values in a finite label set $\gY$ with prior $p_0(y) = \mathbb{P}(Y=y)$.
-The label $Y$ is correlated with $\overrightarrow{X}_0 \sim P_{\rm data}$.
-With a slight abuse of notation, we use $p_t$ to represent the joint distribution of $(Y, \overrightarrow{X}_t)$ at time $t$.
-Since the OU forward process \eqref{eq:ou-forward} operates solely on the $X$-coordinate, the label prior remains unchanged over time, so that $p_t(y) = p_0(y)$ for all $t \in [0, T]$.
+Classifier guidance is a standard technique in diffusion models that enables conditional sampling by augmenting the drift term of the reverse process \eqref{eq:reverse-sde} with the gradient of a trained probabilistic classifier.
+Specifically, we use $Y$ to represent the label of interest, which takes values in a finite label set $\gY$ with some prior.
+The label $Y$ is correlated with $\overrightarrow{X}_0$.
+With a slight abuse of notation, we also use $P_{\rm data}$ to represent the joint distribution of $(\overrightarrow{X}_0, Y)$, and use $p_t$ to represent the joint distribution of $(\overrightarrow{X}_t, Y)$ at time $t$.
+Since the OU forward process \eqref{eq:ou-forward} operates solely on the $X$-coordinate, the label prior remains unchanged over time, so that $p_t(y) = P_{\rm data}(y)$ for all $t \in [0, T]$.

-Our goal is to sample from the conditional distribution $\overrightarrow{X}_0 \mid Y = y$ using only a pre-trained unconditional diffusion model.
-While one could train a separate conditional diffusion model for this task, doing so requires retraining the entire model for each new condition, which is costly and often impractical.
-Instead, classifier guidance uses a classifier corresponding to the target condition to steer the unconditional model toward the desired conditional distribution.
-To motivate classifier guidance, we consider the exact conditional diffusion model, whose score function at time $t$ is
+Our goal is to sample from the conditional distribution $\overrightarrow{X}_0 \mid Y = y$.
+While one could train a separate conditional diffusion model for this task, doing so would require retraining the entire model for each new condition, which can be computationally expensive.
+Instead, classifier guidance employs a probabilistic classifier associated with the target condition to steer an unconditional diffusion model toward the desired conditional distribution, incurring substantially lower training cost.